Data2Semantics/Hubble/readme.md

  * Clone GIT repository
  * In eclipse, import this directory as existing maven project
  * In the project context menu, select Maven->Update Project
- * No run this as a regular Web Application project
+ * Now run this as a regular Web Application project